Keerthika610318/kfc-chatbot/README.md

 # KFC Chatbot — Your Friendly KFC Ordering Assistant

 This is an interactive Streamlit-based chatbot for KFC, built using LangChain and Azure OpenAI.
-The chatbot helps users explore the menu, inquire about prices and descriptions, and even place an order — all powered by a local CSV menu file.
+The chatbot helps users explore the menu, inquire about prices and descriptions, and even place an order.

 ## Features